piotrmski/plaid/README.md

   Hover you mouse over a worklog entry panel to reveal action buttons.
 Click the trash button and then click "Yes" to delete the entry.

-## New in 1.0

-- Adding new worklog entries
-- Deleting existing worklog entries
-- Keyboard navigation in worklog entry editor form is now possible

-See full change log in `changelog.md`

 ## Installation

 ### Windows